tedklin/cmake_sandbox/README.md

 build/tests/MyTestExecutable
 ~~~

-Note that the [default build type](https://cmake.org/cmake/help/v3.11/variable/CMAKE_BUILD_TYPE.html) will be set to "Debug" if CMake detects the presence of a .git directory (thanks to a neat little [feature](https://blog.kitware.com/cmake-and-the-default-build-type/) shown here).
+Note that the [default build type](https://cmake.org/cmake/help/v3.11/variable/CMAKE_BUILD_TYPE.html) will be set to "Debug" if this is the top-level CMake project.
-- This means if there's a .git directory detected (if you're doing dev on the project), you can use gdb on executables in the build folder.
-If there's no .git directory detected, CMake does an optimized "Release" build instead.
+- This means if if you're doing dev directly on the project, you can use gdb on executables in the build folder.
+If you're simply using this library through add_subdirectory, CMake does an optimized "Release" build instead.
+- There is also an option for enabling [ASan](https://github.com/google/sanitizers/wiki/AddressSanitizer) if this is the top-level CMake project.

 ## Integration with other CMake projects